psprecher/cave-utils/README.md

 1. Sketch the cave.
 A few tips for better results:
    1. Avoid using line type 'user'.
 This will not render well on the map.
 I make miscellaneous objects out of 'rock-border' (everything is a rock).
-   2. Recommend setting line style to 'bezier' or regular'
+   2. Recommend setting line style to 'bezier' or regular'.
+If you intend to use `xtherion` to edit the sketch, use `bezier` as it can't handle large point densities.
    3. Keep wall orientations facing in.
 In TopoDroid, this corresopnds to drawing walls counter-clockwise around interior cave regions
    4. Recommend enabling the 'line join' feature to better connect walls.
    5. Use 'ceiling-step' (provided in `topodroid/` rather than the TD default `chimney` for domes.